owobot-org/owobot/README.md

 - `/vetting role` can be used by anyone with the `Manage Server` permission to set the server's vetting role. owobot will assign this role to all new users.
 - `/vetting req_channel` can be used by anyone with the `Manage Server` permission to set the server's vetting request channel.
 This is where owobot will post vetting requests.
+- `/vetting welcome_channel` can be used by anyone with the `Manage Server` permission to set the server's welcome channel.
+This is where owobot will welcome new users.
+- `/vetting welcome_msg` can be used by anyone with the `Manage Server` permission to set the server's welcome message.
+This is the message owobot will use to welcome new users.
+You can use `$user` in the message, which will be replaced with a user mention.
 - `/approve` can be used by anyone with the `Kick Members` permission to approve users that are in vetting.

 ### Tickets